kennygrant/bestiary/templates.md

 There are several different ways to define templates and name them - they can be named inline in the template, or named by one of the ParseFiles or ParseGlob functions, or named on creation with template.New("t").
 If using ParseGlob you'd have to make sure the file names used are always unique, which can be problematic in a large project.
 Another approach is to use the relative path of template files as the name, to ensure uniqueness, and make it clear when reading templates which file on disk is being included.

-Templates can only include to those in the same set, so you may find it convenient to load all templates into the same set with distinct names (perahps using the location of the templates loaded) so that they can pull in to any template by path.
+Templates can only include to those in the same set, so you may find it convenient to load all templates into the same set with distinct names (perahps using the location of the templates loaded) so that they can be pulled in to any template by path.

 ## Rendering Nested Templates

-To render a template within another template, assuming they are in the same set, use the template function, which takes the name of htecontent to place, and the data context to render it with (you can use . to use the current context).
+To render a template within another template, assuming they are in the same set, use the template function, which takes the name of the content to place, and the data context to render it with (use the dot operator to obtain the current context).

 ```go
 <body>
 <h1>Hello</h1>
 {{ template "views/content.html.got" . }}
 </body>
 ```

 ## Template Blocks

-Template blocks, introduced in Go 1.6, can be used to define areas of a template to replace with other content.
+Template blocks, introduced in Go 1.6, can be used to define areas of a template to replace with other content by overlaying it with another template.
 The master template should be created as normal, then Clone used to copy it with an overlay template.
 This may seem counter-intuitive at first.

-Another approach to achieve a similar result is to have a layout template with a .content key which has another tempalte rendered and inserted into it as the data for content.
+Another approach to achieve a similar result is to create a layout template with a `.content` key, which can then have content (itself rendered from a separate template) inserted into it using this key.

 ```go
 <body>
 <h1>Hello</h1>
 {{block "content" .}}
 <p>Default content</p>
 {{ end }}
 </body>
 ```